anandtailwinds/majordomo-ai-docs/golang-api/UserProfileInfo.md

 ### NewUserProfileInfo

-`func NewUserProfileInfo(workspace string, userName string, createdAt int64, lastUpdate int64, ) *UserProfileInfo`
+`func NewUserProfileInfo(workspace string, userName string, createdBy string, createdAt int64, lastUpdate int64, ) *UserProfileInfo`

 NewUserProfileInfo instantiates a new UserProfileInfo object This constructor will assign default values to properties that have it defined,